gdiet/backup/README.md

 # DedupFS: A Lightweight Deduplicating File System

 DedupFS is a file system for storing many backups of large collections of files - for example your photo collection.
 The stored files are deduplicated, meaning: If you store the same files multiple times, the storage (almost) doesn't grow!
 So you can regard DedupFS as a backup storage drive where you can store considerably more files than on an ordinary drive.
-And if you like to script your backups, DedupFS comes with nice tools for that, too.
+And if you like to script your backups, DedupFS comes with nice utilities for that, too.

 Technically speaking, DedupFS is a file system with transparent file content deduplication: If you store multiple files containing exactly the same sequence of bytes, DedupFS stores the contents only once and references them multiple times.
 Of course, you can still update the contents of any file without impact on the contents of other files.